-- Strategy, that outlines how the service will be delivered in line with the Charter and includes the: - Internal Audit Plan for 2019/20 - statement showing how audit work completed during the year will provide assurance regarding the mitigation of the Council's strategic risks - How We Will Work With You Statement. - 4.2 The following paragraphs explain key amendments to the documents which were last presented to the Audit Committee in April 2018.
+- 4.1 In order to comply with the Standards, the approach proposed for delivering the service, is set out in the: - Charter, that defines the purpose, authority and responsibility of the service - Strategy, that outlines how the service will be delivered in line with the Charter and includes the: - Internal Audit Plan for 2021/22 - statement showing how audit work completed during the year will provide assurance regarding the mitigation of the Council's strategic risks - How We Will Work With You Statement. - 4.2 The following paragraphs explain key amendments to the documents which were last presented to the Audit Committee in April 2020.
 These are also highlighted in bold within the documents themselves for ease of reference.